That’s a good motto to live by.

 - Stir in diced tomato.

 - If serving with Blackened Chicken or Blackened Salmon, Tilapia, or like fish fillet: Plan on one boneless, skinless chicken breast (4 ounces or so each) or fish fillet (4 ounces or so each) per serving.
 Lightly oil both sides of the meat, rub with seasoning, and grill or cook on a non-stick griddle or skillet as directed here — of course, it will take a bit longer to cook the chicken.
 If serving with Blackened Shrimp: Use raw, cleaned, de-veined shrimp with the tails removed.
 (I purchase mine from the freezer section for convenience and thaw it as per package directions under running water.)
-You’ll want 12 to 16 ounces of shrimp for 4 servings.
+You’ll want 12 ounces of shrimp will suffice for 3 – 4 servings, depending upon whether you want 3 or 4 ounces of shrimp per serving.
 Place shrimp in a disposable Ziploc or similar bag.
 Drizzle in a two or three teaspoons of oil and shake the bag to cover the shrimp.
 Spoon in desired amount of blackened seasoning and shake bag about to cover shrimp.
 Grill, turning once, until done (shrimp will curl) OR sauté in a skillet or on a griddle in a single layer over medium to medium high heat in a small amount (tablespoon or less) of butter or olive or canola oil.

 - If serving with blackened fish fillets, I place the whole cooked fillets on top of the pasta.
 If serving with blackened chicken, you can present it the same way, or you can slice or chop the chicken into more bite-sized pieces and stir into the pasta.
 If serving with blackened shrimp, I stir the cooked shrimp into the pasta.